rahuloraj/rahuloraj/readme.md

 ## Glad to see you here! &nbsp; ![visitors](https://visitor-badge.glitch.me/badge?page_id=AswinBarath.AswinBarath)

-I am a Software Engineer and Cyber Security consultant and writer.
+I am a Software Engineer and Cyber Security Specialist.
 I love programming, reading, writing and gaming.

 As a Web developer, I enjoy using my obsessive attention to detail, and my unequivocal love for making things that change the world.